s0tt/Rag/README.md

 # RAG - Retrieval augmented generation #
-This deep dive in to RAG is based on lang-chains [rag_from_scratch](https://github.com/langchain-ai/rag-from-scratch)
+This deep dive into RAG is based on lang-chains [rag_from_scratch](https://github.com/langchain-ai/rag-from-scratch)

 ## What is RAG? ##
 RAG is a model that combines retrieval and generation in a single model.
 It is based on the idea of using a retriever to retrieve relevant passages from a large corpus and then using a generator to generate the answer based on the retrieved passages.
 The retriever is used to narrow down the search space and provide relevant context to the generator, which can then generate more accurate and coherent answers.